fabianoP/SimApi-Python/README.md

 The script will output a login token and the initialize data for the model.

 Check the cmd window running the **simulator container** shell.
 It will take time for output.
 Eventually the FMU initialization outputs will appear.
-The last two lines of output should be the text below.
+The last two lines of output should be the as the text below.
 ```
 Starting Simulation at 01/01/2011 for RUNPERIOD 1
 ExternalInterface starts first data exchange.